 Bed-sheets and towels are provided during trips (St. Petersburg, Lapland and Around Estonia).
 But you must take a towel for Lapland for the last evening after sauna because we will not come back to the accommodation.

-What is the weather in Lapland?
-How deep is the snow?
+How is the weather in Lapland?

 You can find very good information about Finnish weather in English here: http://en.ilmatieteenlaitos.fi.